Chart Color Schemes

 Oxenford - Maudsland lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Oxenford-Maudsland's population is 19,554 as of November 2025, according to AreaSearch's analysis.
-This figure represents a 9.1% increase from the 2021 Census, which reported a population of 17,920.
-The change is inferred from the ABS's estimated resident population of 19,545 in June 2024 and an additional 92 validated new addresses since the Census date.
-This results in a population density ratio of 728 persons per square kilometer, which aligns with averages seen across locations assessed by AreaSearch.
-Oxenford-Maudsland's growth rate exceeded both the non-metro area (8.8%) and national average since the 2021 Census, marking it as a growth leader in the region.
-Natural growth contributed approximately 43.1% of overall population gains during recent periods, with all drivers including overseas migration and interstate migration being positive factors.
+Oxenford-Maudsland's population is approximately 19,563 as of February 2026.
+This figure represents an increase of 1,643 people since the 2021 Census, which reported a population of 17,920.
+The growth is inferred from ABS data showing an estimated resident population of 19,545 in June 2024 and an additional 91 validated new addresses since the Census date.
+This results in a population density ratio of 728 persons per square kilometer, similar to averages seen across locations assessed by AreaSearch.
+Oxenford-Maudsland's growth rate of 9.2% since the 2021 census exceeds that of the Rest of Qld (9.1%).
+Natural growth contributed approximately 43.1% of overall population gains during recent periods, with other drivers such as overseas and interstate migration also being positive factors.

 AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data or years post-2032, Queensland State Government's SA2 area projections released in 2023 and based on 2021 data are adopted.
-State projections do not provide age category splits; therefore, AreaSearch applies proportional growth weightings aligned with ABS Greater Capital Region projections for each age cohort.
-Considering projected demographic shifts, an above median population growth is expected for Australian non-metropolitan areas.
-Oxenford-Maudsland is projected to expand by 4,451 persons to 2041 based on the latest annual ERP population numbers, reflecting a total increase of 22.7% over the 17 years.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are adopted, based on 2021 data and released in 2023.
+These state projections do not provide age category splits; therefore, AreaSearch applies proportional growth weightings based on ABS Greater Capital Region projections for each age cohort, released in 2023 with a base year of 2022.
+Considering projected demographic shifts, an above median population growth is expected for Australian non-metropolitan areas like Oxenford-Maudsland, with the area projected to expand by 4,451 persons to 2041 based on latest annual ERP population numbers, reflecting a total increase of 22.7% over the 17 years.

 Frequently Asked Questions - Population